w3c/wcag-act-rules/content/rules/bisz58/proposed.md

 Not all major web browsers parse the value of the `content` attribute in the same way.
 Some major browsers, when they are unable to parse the value, default to a 0 seconds delay, whereas others will not redirect at all.
 This can cause some pages to be inapplicable for this rule, while still having a redirect in a minority of web browsers.

 ## Background

+Because a refresh with a timing of 0 is a redirect, it is exempt from this rule.
+Since this can cause rapid screen flashes it is strongly recommended to avoid this.

 ### Bibliography